elixir-cloud-aai/TESK/README.md

 To run from inside Kubernetes, API has to be packaged as a Docker image.
 Dockerfile is available [here](/Dockerfile).
 Current version of the image is hosted at GCR: `eu.gcr.io/tes-wes/tesk-api:v0.3.0.2`

 Deployment descriptors for different K8s environments reside in [TESK core project](https://github.com/EMBL-EBI-TSI/TESK/tree/master/deployment) and description of how to install TESK at Kubernetes (including API) also lives [there](https://github.com/EMBL-EBI-TSI/TESK/blob/master/documentation/deployment.md).
-Detailed explanation of TESK API environment variables [below](#environment-variables)
+Detailed explanation of TESK API configuration [below](#externalized-configuration)

 Authentication and authorisation at Kubernetes API are done by Kubernetes API Client (not well documented, refer to [source code](https://github.com/kubernetes-client/java/blob/master/util/src/main/java/io/kubernetes/client/util/Config.java) instead).
 When running API outside of Kubernetes, we used KUBECONFIG file succesfully.
 When run from within the cluster, service account is used.
 In both cases (in/external) API needs to run with permissions sufficient to create and query Jobs and Pods.
 We used built-in `admin` and `edit` roles successfully, more refined roles are on the way.
 When running from inside of the cluster, service account is defined in `spec.template.spec.serviceAccountName` parameter of [TESK API deployment file](https://github.com/EMBL-EBI-TSI/TESK/blob/master/deployment/ingress/tesk-deployment.yaml.j2)

-### Environment variables
+### Externalized Configuration
-TESK API can be configured using a set of environment variables.
-When run from within the cluster, API should be deployed as K8s Deployment such as defined in [TESK Core project](https://github.com/EMBL-EBI-TSI/TESK/blob/master/deployment/ingress/tesk-deployment.yaml.j2) and environment variables should be defined there ( `spec.template.spec.containers[0].env`).
+TESK API contains a set of properties listed in [application.properties](/src/main/resources/application.properties) file, that can be changed using any of the methods supported by [Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html).
+We usually use environment variables.
+When run from within the cluster, API should be deployed as K8s Deployment such as defined in [TESK Core project](https://github.com/EMBL-EBI-TSI/TESK/blob/master/deployment/ingress/tesk-deployment.yaml.j2) and environment variables can be defined there ( `spec.template.spec.containers[0].env`).
 The meaning of environment variables:

  Environment variable | Meaning
  ------------ | -------------
  `TESK_API_TASKMASTER_SERVICE_ACCOUNT_NAME` | Service account with which each new taskmaster job will be created.
 Needs to have sufficient privileges granted (default `edit` role can be used).
 If not set, defaults to `default`.
  `TESK_API_TASKMASTER_IMAGE_VERSION` | Version of taskmaster image, the API will use, when creating new taskmaster jobs.
 If not set, should default to stable version of taskmaster.
  `TESK_API_TASKMASTER_FILER_IMAGE_VERSION` | Version of filer image, passed on as a parameter to taskmaster.
 Taskmaster will create Inputs/Outputs filer using the image in this version.
-If omitted, should default latest stable version.
+If omitted, should default to latest stable version.
  `TESK_API_K8S_NAMESPACE` | K8s namespace, where all the Job objects will be created.
 If omitted, defaults to `default`.
  `TESK_API_TASKMASTER_FTP_SECRET_NAME` | Name of K8s secret storing credentials to a single FTP account.
 FTP account is used to demonstrate uploading output files to external storage.
 If ENV variable is set, FTP username and password will be included by API as taskmaster ENV variables.
 Otherwise (TESK_API_TASKMASTER_FTP_SECRET_NAME env variable not set), TESK should still work, but without the ability to upload files to a private FTP server.
  `TESK_API_AUTHORISATION_*` | A set of env variables configuring authorisation using Elixir group membership